 Discovering a bug in Segment

-The first problem we encountered was an issue where data was not being “sent” properly.
+We encountered was an issue where data was not being “sent” properly.
 We worked through all the things that could go wrong and validated that everything worked well on our end.

 Our hunch was that there was a problem with Segment itself.
 The problem became more confusing when we reached out to the Segment support team and they couldn’t work out the issue either.